jmczab/git-tris/EndeavourOS-Install.md

 I picked Cinnamon.
 I like cinnamon.
 It's pretty tidy, works with Wayland, and works with Lutris.

 ## Driver installation
-After much browsing of OS notes and self determination - Install the nvidia install tool, then run it
+After much browsing of OS notes and self determination - Install the nvidia install tool, then run it to install nvidia drivers over nouveau
 ```
 pacman -S nvidia-inst
-nvidia-inst (to install nvidia drivers over nouveau)
+nvidia-inst
 ```

 ## Why must you always WINE, Louis?